Ever since I first saw a 3D-printed object, I’ve been fascinated by the layered look & feel.

 I can’t describe well enough the joy of getting your first object 3D printed as intended, but it is a huge success.

-On the path to get the perfect 3D-Print, many meters of filament get piled up as discarded disappointments,
+But, on the path to get the perfect 3D-Print, many meters of filament get piled up as discarded disappointments,

 as bastard objects that never were,